AdobeDocs/commerce-merchant-services.en/help/product-recommendations/install-configure.md

 composer update magento/product-recommendations --with-dependencies
 ```

-To update to a major version, such as from 3.0 to 4.0, you must edit your project's root `composer.json` file.
+To update to a major version, such as from 3.0 to 4.0, you must edit the root `composer.json` file for your project.
 (See the [release notes](release-notes.md) for information about the latest version.)
 For example, let's open the main `composer.json` file and search for the `magento/product-recommendations` module:

 ```json
 "require": {